The Evil of the Daleks: Plot

 Waterfield discovers that Maxtible has betrayed them all to the Daleks, hoping that he will be able to learn the alchemical secret of transmuting base metals into gold.
-However, Maxtible, who has travelled to Skaro through the mirror cabinet, is discovering just how ruthless the Daleks are and how empty their promises can be; he is tortured for his failure to bring the Doctor to them.
-Jamie, Waterfield and the Doctor are locked out of the time cabinet, but manage to use the Daleks' own short-range time machine to make the journey to Skaro before a Dalek bomb destroys Maxtible's house.
+Maxtible travels to Skaro through the mirror cabinet and discovers just how ruthless the Daleks are and how empty their promises can be; he is tortured for his failure to bring the Doctor to them.
+Jamie, Waterfield and the Doctor are locked out of the time cabinet, but manage to use the Daleks' own short-range time machine to reach Skaro before a Dalek bomb destroys Maxtible's house.

 The trio find their way into the Dalek city and are brought before the imposing Dalek Emperor, who reveals the true reason behind the experiments and the capture of the TARDIS: by isolating the human factor, the Doctor has succeeded in isolating the "Dalek Factor" as well.
-The Daleks will use the "Dalek Factor"—the qualities that make the Daleks relentless killing machines—to reconvert the "human" Daleks.
-In addition, the Emperor wants the Doctor to use the TARDIS to spread the Dalek Factor throughout human history, turning all humanity into Daleks.
+The Daleks will use the "Dalek Factor"—the qualities that make them relentless killing machines—to reconvert the "human" Daleks.
+The Emperor also wants the Doctor to use the TARDIS to spread the "Dalek Factor" throughout human history, turning all humanity into Daleks.
 The Doctor knows that the Emperor realises that he would die before complying with this order, and so is concerned about why the Emperor seems so confident.

-Maxtible is tricked into walking through an archway that infuses him with the Dalek Factor, mentally turning him into a Dalek.
+Maxtible is tricked into walking through an archway that infuses him with the "Dalek Factor," mentally turning him into a Dalek.
 He hypnotises the Doctor and lures him through the arch as well, apparently converting him.
 However, the Doctor is feigning his conversion and secretly plants a device on the arch while the Daleks hunt for the three "human" Daleks.
-As one still remains to be found, the Doctor suggests that all the Daleks be put through the conversion arch so that the "human" Dalek will once again be infused with the Dalek Factor.
+As one still remains to be found, the Doctor suggests that all the Daleks be put through the conversion arch so that the "human" Dalek will once again be infused with the "Dalek Factor."

 As the first batch of Daleks go through the arch, the Doctor frees the others.
 The arch did not work on the Doctor because it was calibrated for humans, and he is not one.
 The Doctor has also substituted the Human Factor for the Dalek Factor on the arch, so the Daleks that go through will become "human" and rebel against the Emperor.
-The Emperor calls out his Black Daleks as the rebellion spreads and the City falls into chaos.
+The Emperor calls out his Black Daleks as the rebellion spreads and the city falls into chaos.
 Waterfield throws himself in front of a Black Dalek blast meant for the Doctor; the Doctor promises that Victoria will be taken care of, and Waterfield dies content.
 The Emperor is attacked by the "human" Daleks.

 While the Doctor and his companions escape, Maxtible rushes back into the exploding city, screaming of the everlasting glory of the Dalek race.